Congressional District # 05

 GENERAL MILLS/HENKEL CORP.EPA ID# MND051441731

 The General Mills/Henkel Corporation site is located at 2010 East Hennepin Avenue in a mixed light industrial/commercial and residential neighborhood of Minneapolis, Minnesota.
-A plume of contaminated groundwater extends to the southwest of the site.
-General Mills used the property as a technical center and research laboratory for food research beginning in 1930 and in 1947 added chemical research operations at the property.
-From 1947 to 1962, approximately 1,000 gallons of solvents were believed to have been disposed in an on-site soil adsorption pit each year.
-BBD Holding purchased the property in 1989.
+A plume of contaminated groundwater extends to the south and southwest of the site.
+General Mills used the property as a technical center and research laboratory for food research beginning in 1930, and in 1947 added chemical research operations at the property.
+From 1947 to 1962, approximately 1,000 gallons of solvents were believed to have been disposed in an on-site soil absorption pit each year.
+BBD Holding purchased the property in 1989, and site buildings now provide space for a variety of small businesses.
 Shallow groundwater at the site flows generally southwest and discharges to the Mississippi River approximately 1 1/4 mi from the site.
 All residences and businesses in the area are connected to the municipal water system.

 In 2001, General Mills performed additional soil assessment near the former absorption pit.
-MPCA concluded that surface soils (zero to four feet) did not present a risk.
+MPCA concluded that surface soils did not present an unacceptable risk.
 The groundwater pumping system continued operating until 2010, when MPCA approved a trial shut-down with increased monitoring to test whether groundwater cleanup levels could be maintained without pumping.
-Currently, the groundwater pumping system remains shut down and groundwater monitoring continues under MPCA oversight.
-Shallow groundwater continues to exceed drinking water standards, but contaminant concentrations are likely to continue reducing due to natural processes.
-Groundwater does not exceed surface water quality standards where it discharges to the Mississippi River.
+Currently, the groundwater pumping system remains shut down, and groundwater monitoring continues under MPCA oversight.
+Shallow groundwater continues to exceed drinking water standards, but contaminant concentrations are likely to continue to decline due to natural processes.

 Because EPA was not involved with the selection of the remedy at this state-enforcement-lead site, EPA does not conduct five-year reviews at the site.
-MPCA, however, continues to oversee the site and collaborates with EPA as needed.
+MPCA, however, continues to oversee the site and collaborate with EPA as needed.
+MPCA is currently conducting its own five-year review at the site.

 ContactsRemedial Project Manager, U.S. EPA